 Done!
 Now the touchpad will be automatically disabled once you connect the external mouse.

-These are the three different methods that I know to disable Touchpad when an external mouse is connected in Ubuntu-like systems.
+These are the three different methods that I know to disable Touchpad when an external mouse is connected in Ubuntu-based systems.
 Use whichever method works for you.
 Good luck!